MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

 ### Step 5 - Verify the successful deployment in the Cloud App Security portal

 Check the collector status in the **Log collector** table and make sure the status is **Connected**.
-If it is **Created**, it is possible that the log collector connection and parsing have not completed.
+If it's **Created**, it's possible that the log collector connection and parsing haven't completed.

 ![log collector status](./media/log-collector-status.png)

 Go to the Governance log and verify that logs are being periodically uploaded to the portal.

-If you encounter problems during deployment, see [Troubleshooting Cloud Discovery](troubleshooting-cloud-discovery.md).
+If you have problems during deployment, see [Troubleshooting Cloud Discovery](troubleshooting-cloud-discovery.md).

 ### Optional - Create custom continuous reports

-After you have verified that the logs are being uploaded to Cloud App Security and the reports are being generated, you can create custom reports.
+After you've verified that the logs are being uploaded to Cloud App Security and the reports are being generated, you can create custom reports.
 You can now create custom discovery reports based on Azure Active Directory user groups.
 For example, if you want to see the cloud use of your marketing department, you can import the marketing group using the import user group feature, and then create a custom report for this group.
 You can also customize a report based on IP address tag or IP address ranges.

-1. In the Cloud App Security portal, under the Settings cog, select **Cloud Discovery settings**, and then select **Manage continuous reports**.
+1. In the Cloud App Security portal, under the Settings cog, select **Cloud Discovery settings**, and then select **Continuous reports**.
 2. Click the **Create report** button and fill in the fields.
 3. Under the **Filters** you can filter the data by data source, by [imported user group](user-groups.md), or by [IP address tags and ranges](ip-tags.md).